ora0600/confluent-ksqldb-hands-on-workshop/README.md

     * Is everything up and running: local, cloud or environment giving by confluent.
     * [Setup the environment](labs/00_Setup-Env.md)
     * We expect a 20 MIN time-slot for this exercise
-1. Intro KSQLDB (PPT) - 30 Min
+1. Intro ksqlDB (PPT) - 30 Min
-    * RECAP KSQLDB - short presentation by presenter (10 minutes)
+    * RECAP ksqlDB - short presentation by presenter (10 minutes)
     * What is the structure for today?
 (20 minutes)
 2. Labs Financial service - Lab 1 - 4
     * [Payment Status Check](labs/01_usecase_finserv_1.md)